konelav/writeups/GoogleCTF2019-BQ/Day3.Government.Agriculture.Network.md

 **CTF{8aaa2f34b392b415601804c2f5f0f24e}**

 What if we take Admin's session key?
 It can be done in different ways depending on your browser.
-For me the simpliest thing was to open Firefox's WebConsole and just write to it:
+For me the simplest thing was to open Firefox's WebConsole and just to write to it:

     document.cookie="session=HWSuwX8784CmkQC1Vv0BXETjyXMtNQrV"

-Then click to the link "Admin".
+Then click on the link "Admin".
 Nothing interesting, just the same flag in plain text.
 But at least we tried...